aiidateam/aiida-quantumespresso/README.md

       -d, --daemon                    Submit the process to the daemon instead of running it locally.  [default: False]
       -h, --help                      Show this message and exit.

+## Pseudopotentials
+Pseudopotentials are installed and managed through the [`aiida-pseudo` plugin](https://pypi.org/project/aiida-pseudo/).
+The easiest way to install pseudopotentials, is to install a version of the [SSSP](https://www.materialscloud.org/discover/sssp/table/efficiency) through the CLI of `aiida-pseudo`.
+Simply run

+    aiida-pseudo install sssp

+to install the default SSSP version.
+List the installed pseudopotential families with the command `aiida-pseudo list`.
+You can then use the name of any family in the command line using the `-F` flag.

 ## License
 The `aiida-quantumespresso` plugin package is released under the MIT license.